slateci/slate-catalog/incubator/open-ondemand/open-ondemand/README.md

 **Authentication**

 Passwordless SSH is required for the LinuxHost Adapter to work properly, and the easiest way to configure this is by establishing host-level trust.
-To establish this trust between the container and remote resources, keys from the host system must be passed into the container so that if any pods are replaced, the host keys will not change.
-To do this, first run the script below to generate a secret containing host_keys located in the `/etc/hosts` directory.
+Since pods are ephemeral, keys from the host system should be passed into the container using a kubernetes secret.
+This will ensure that trust will not be broken if the pods are replaced.

 ```bash
 #!/bin/bash